Donkey Kong Country (TV series): Legacy

 The show had a large line of merchandise in Japan, including a manga, playsets, and a collectible card game featuring drawings of characters—some of which never appeared in the series.
 The card game was later adapted to be based on Donkey Kong 64.

-"Pirate's Scorn", a song from the episode "Booty and the Beast", was covered by Scottish heavy metal band Alestorm in their Curse of the Crystal Coconut album.
+"Pirate's Scorn", a song from the episode "Booty and the Beast", was covered by Scottish heavy metal band Alestorm in their Curse of the Crystal Coconut album, the album artwork of which contains several nods to the Donkey Kong video game franchise.
 This cover of Pirate's Scorn was also included in DKC: Curse of the Crystal Coconut, an animated fan tribute to the show.
-Additionally, the album artwork contains several nods to the Donkey Kong video game franchise.

 Benedict Campbell, Adrian Truss, Ron Rubin, and Richard Yearwood—the English voices of King K. Rool, General Klump, Kaptain Skurvy, and Donkey Kong, respectively—reprised their roles in DKC: Return to Krocodile Isle, an animated short made by fans of the series.

 In the Nintendo Switch version of Donkey Kong Country: Tropical Freeze, Donkey Kong's "Banana Slamma" catchphrase from the television series is used in one of Tawks' lines when visiting Funky's Fly 'n Buy while playing as Funky Kong.